ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Creating-an-ISIS-StreamDevice-IOC.md

 < $(IOCSTARTUP)/postiocinit.cmd
 ```

-Now is a good time to add everything into SVN.
+Now is a good time to add everything into Git.
 Once that is done it is time to build it and run it:

 ```
 cd c:\Instrument\Apps\EPICS\ioc\HAMEG8123